ddeutils/ddedocs/docs/services/azure/batch/az-btch-run-pyspark-with-docker.md

 ## Run on Azure Batch

-Ok, so we’ve written a sample Spark application, with the right Azure libraries.
+We’ve written a sample Spark application, with the right Azure libraries.
 We’ve dockerized it and uploaded it to Azure Container Registry.
 Now we’re finally ready to run our code on Azure Batch.
 This is going to be quite a long python script, but it does a lot of things as well: